The ModelFront API predicts the quality of machine translations.

 .

-If there is no error, then the response will contain a status and rows.
-The rows correspond to the request rows.
+The response will contain a status and rows, unless there is an error.
+The rows correspond to the request rows and they will include the row ID if the ID was provided in the request.
 A translation is included if it was requested.

 {